code4romania/seismic-risc/README.md

 ## Contributing

 If you would like to contribute to one of our repositories, first identify the scale of what you would like to contribute.
-If it is small (grammar/spelling or a bug fix) feel free to start working on a fix.
+If it is small (grammar/spelling, or a bug fix) feel free to start working on a fix.
 If you are submitting a feature or substantial code contribution, please discuss it with the team and ensure it follows the product roadmap.

-Our collaboration model [is described here](.github/CONTRIBUTING.MD). **And make sure you check the [workflow document](.github/WORKFLOW.MD)**; it helps you keep your environment in a good shape and it helps everyone move faster with code reviews.
+Our collaboration model [is described here](https://github.com/code4romania/.github/blob/master/CONTRIBUTING.md). **And make sure you check the [workflow document](https://github.com/code4romania/.github/blob/master/WORKFLOW.md)**; it helps you keep your environment in a good shape, and it helps everyone move faster with code reviews.
+If you want to make any change to this repository, please **make a fork first**.

 We don't have a specific set of coding guidelines, so just follow the way the code was written until now, if in doubt, you can use [Google's style guide](http://google.github.io/styleguide/pyguide.html).